Alpha Flight: Volume 1

 Heather MacNeil is married to James Hudson.
 After Guardian's apparent death in Alpha Flight #12, she becomes the leader of the team.
-Later, she takes a replication of his costume and takes the codename of Vindicator then Guardian.
+Later, she utilizes a replica of his battle suit and costume and takes the codename of Vindicator then Guardian.

 Alpha Flight continued for 130 issues, and introduced dozens of characters and villains (the most prominent of which were Talisman, Madison Jeffries, Box, Diamond Lil, Wild Child, Persuasion, and Witchfire).